 - The FfB Nature Target Setting Framework for Investors identifies three key impact drivers on nature for 10 priority sectors: land use change, volume of water use, and emission of toxic soil and water pollution.
 It offers comprehensive examples, processes, and detailed support to assist investors in setting effective nature targets. - The PRB Nature Target Setting guidance (UNEP FI, 2023) aims to help the banking industry act on nature loss and set targets to align with the objectives of the Kunming-Montreal Global Biodiversity Framework (GBF). it identifies "Key Nature Sectors" and potential improved practices.
 These include agriculture (i.e. regenerative practices, organic farming, and agroforestry), forestry (i.e. sustainable management, reforestation and afforestation), fisheries (i.e. quota systems and protected areas), energy (i.e. transition to renewable energy sources along with habitat restoration around infrastructures), mining (i.e. land rehabilitation and pollution reduction), urban development (i.e. integrating green infrastructure such as green roofs, urban forests, and wildlife corridors). - A key framework guiding companies' efforts is the Science-based Targets on Nature (SBTN).
-Financial institutions looking for leaders in the space of nature conservation and sustainable use can refer to this technical guidance. - □ The categories of recommended Land Targets are: 1) No Conversion of Natural Ecosystems; 2) Land Footprint Reduction; 3) Landscape Engagement. - The categories of recommended Freshwater Targets are: 1) Quantity-address pressures on nature through freshwater withdrawals; 2) Quality-focus on pressures associated with loads of nitrogen (N) and phosphorus (P) to surface water bodies. - The Taskforce on Nature-related Financial Disclosures (TNFD) has developed guidance and a measurement architecture for identifying, assessing and disclosing nature-related dependencies, impacts, risks and opportunities, including measuring impact drivers, changes in the state of nature and the delivery of ecosystem services (the LEAP approach).
+Financial institutions looking for leaders in the space of nature conservation and sustainable use can refer to this technical guidance. - The categories of recommended Land Targets are: 1) No Conversion of Natural Ecosystems; 2) Land Footprint Reduction; 3) Landscape Engagement. - The categories of recommended Freshwater Targets are: 1) Quantity-address pressures on nature through freshwater withdrawals; 2) Quality-focus on pressures associated with loads of nitrogen (N) and phosphorus (P) to surface water bodies. - The Taskforce on Nature-related Financial Disclosures (TNFD) has developed guidance and a measurement architecture for identifying, assessing and disclosing nature-related dependencies, impacts, risks and opportunities, including measuring impact drivers, changes in the state of nature and the delivery of ecosystem services (the LEAP approach).
 TNFD has also developed sector guidance, which provides additional considerations by sector for identifying and assessing nature-related issues and responding to these issues, as well as sector disclosure metrics.
-Furthermore, TNFD also develop guidance on sector disclosure metrics.
-Furthermore, TNFD also develop guidance on sector disclosure metrics.
-Furthermore, TNFD also develop guidance on sector analysis, as well as a disclosure metrics.
-Furthermore, TNFD also develop guidance on sector analysis. - The World Economic Forum, WBCSD and Business for Nature have developed high-level business actions for nature and specific actions for nature positive in 12 key sectors to halt and reverse nature loss.
+Furthermore, TNFD also develop guidance on scenario analysis, as well as a discussion paper on conducting advanced scenario analysis. - The World Economic Forum, WBCSD and Business for Nature have developed high-level business actions for nature and specific actions for nature positive in 12 key sectors to halt and reverse nature loss.
 It's Now for Nature: The Nature Strategy Handbook is a consolidated source. - The IFC Biodiversity Reference Guide includes a category of activities titled "Investment activities that seek to generate biodiversity co-benefits".
 This category of accepted use of proceeds includes financing for activities within or through established business operations and production practices that seek to address the key drivers of biodiversity loss. - Developed by UNEP and UNEP-WCMC, the Positive Impact Indicators Directory of the Land Use Finance Impact hub has been designed to support financial institutions to identify and measure how their investments generate positive environmental and social impacts in the land use sector, with a list of 23 indicators across a range of environmental and social impact areas: biodiversity conservation, forest protection, sustainable production, climate action and sustainable livelihoods.